As a foodie living in Amsterdam for the past 6 years, finding the best restaurants in Amsterdam is always on my to do list every weekend.

 One Dim Sum in Oud-West is my favorite spot for dim sum.
 Don’t opt for the traditional siu-mai or har-gow.
 Those are so-so.
 Get the fresh shrimp rice rolls, lo pax xo turnip cakes, fried aubergine with shrimp inside, and ginger fried rice with pork.

 Ron Gastrobar Oriental is a Michelin guide Asian-fusion restaurant.
 I’m not normally an Asian fusion fan, but this is the one exception!
-The Groupon makes this spot a super good deal too.

 If you’re up for spending €30-40 a person including drinks, then de Luwte is a cozy and romantic spot for dinner.
 The menu changes each season (or so it seems), the service is great, and the food is cooked well.